6 Critical Security Threats: Detection & Response Strategies That Save Millions

 Start with these essential building blocks:

-• Incident response plan — Prepare detailed response playbooks for different security incident types
+• Incident response plan: Prepare detailed response playbooks for different security incident types using incident management best practices

 2. Implement layered technical controls